Mark Ballas May Be Quitting 'Dancing With The Stars'

 Notably, Ballas first appeared on the ABC series 10 years ago in 2007 when he danced on Season 5 with former Cheetah Girls singer and actress Sabrina Bryan.
 Since then, he’s appeared intermittently as a professional dancer over the past decade but most recently skipped both Seasons 23 and 24 before then heading back to the ballroom this year.

-Mark’s confession that he may quit and not be return to DWTS again next year came shortly after Dancing with the Stars faced some serious backlash as fans seriously called out the show.
-Some viewers claimed that they didn’t think Ballas and Stirling are being treated fairly on the series which will be heading into the semi-finals tonight (November 13).
+Mark’s confession that he may quit and not be returning to DWTS again next year came shortly after Dancing with the Stars faced some serious backlash as fans seriously called out the show.
+Some viewers claimed that they didn’t think Ballas and Stirling are being treated fairly on the series, which will be heading into the semi-finals tonight (November 13).

-A number of fans voiced their opinions in a flurry of less than impressed tweets last week, with some claiming that they thought Mark and Lindsey’s scores from judges Carrie Ann Inaba, Bruno Tonilo, and Len Goodman, have been consistently lower than they deserve.
+A number of fans voiced their opinions in a flurry of less than impressed tweets last week, with some claiming that they thought Mark and Lindsey’s scores from judges Carrie Ann Inaba, Bruno Tonioli, and Len Goodman have been consistently lower than they deserve.

 A seriously disgruntled fan even claimed on Twitter that they think the show has been treating Ballas “like trash” and suggested that he should quit.